Skip to main content

 • Deselected: does not offload the snapshots to your backup location, only uses CSI driver and not KDMP driver

-For more information on types of backup supported by Portworx Backup, refer to Backup types by driver.
+For more information on types of backup supported by Portworx Backup, see Backup types by driver.

 • Backup type: allows you to choose the type of backup required (manual or scheduled backup)

-• On a schedule: Can create manual or scheduled backup
+• On a schedule: can create a manual or scheduled backup

 • Disabled: creates a manual backup immediately after you click Create